 Follow these steps from the USDA to reheat your turkey leftovers in the oven:

-Step 1: Preheat the oven to 325 degrees Fahrenheit or higher.
+- Preheat the oven to 325 F or higher.

-Step 2: Place the food in an oven-safe dish.
+- Place the food in an oven-safe dish.
 You can add broth or water to the bottom of the dish to keep it moist.
-Covering the dish with aluminum foil or the dish's lid will also help with the turkey's moistness.
+Covering the dish with aluminum foil or the dish's lid will also help keep the turkey from drying out.

-Step 4: Check the temperature using a food thermometer.
-The turkey is safely reheated and OK to eat when it reaches an internal temperature of 165 degrees Fahrenheit.
+- Check the temperature using a food thermometer.
+The turkey is safely reheated and OK to eat when it reaches an internal temperature of 165 F.

 Follow these steps, per the USDA:

-Step 2: Cover the food, but vent the lid so steam can escape.
-You can add some water or stock at the bottom of the dish to help with moistness.
+- Cover the meat, but vent the lid so steam can escape.
+You can add some water or stock at the bottom of the dish to keep the turkey moist.

-Step 3: Microwave the turkey.
-Be sure to rotate it to allow for more even heating.
+- Microwave the turkey.
+Be sure to rotate it to allow for even heating.
 The time will vary depending on your microwave (and how much turkey you're reheating).
-Check the microwave manual for recommendations about cook time and power level.
+Check the microwave manual for recommendations about cooking time and power level.

 - University of Tennessee Institute of Agriculture: "Turkey Basics Handling Precooked Dinners"